aminnairi/react-signal/SECURITY.md

 To report a security vulnerability, please follow these steps:

-**Privately Notify the Maintainers:**

-Contact the maintainers directly by sending an email to [maintainer-email@example.com].
-Please do not publicly disclose the vulnerability until we've had a chance to assess and address it.

-**Provide Details:**

-In your email, include a detailed description of the vulnerability.
-The more information you can provide, the better.
-This should include details on how to reproduce the issue and its potential impact.

 **Maintainer Response:**

 The maintainers will acknowledge your report and work with you to address the vulnerability.
 We may request additional information from you if needed.